UrWebApp/UrWebApp.github.io/source/_posts/IELTSLearning.md

 - 轉折 but, however, although, though, yet, nevertheless, on the other hand, in contrast, instead, whereas, while ...
 - 舉例 for example, for instance, such as, to illustrate, namely, the other things to avoid, another issue is ...
 - 強調 especially, in particular, particularly, mainly, above, all, most importantly ...
-- 原因結果 because, since, due to, as a result, therefore, thus, consequently ...
+- 原因結果 so, because, since, due to, as a result, therefore, thus, consequently ...
 - 列舉順序 firstly / secondly / thirdly, to begin with, next, then, finally, last but not least, also, in addition, moreover, furthermore ...
+- 對等連接詞 and, nor, or

 <details>